ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``Minimum number of nodes``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    **Experimental**.
+    **Experimental in GCP**.

-    Specifies the minimum number of nodes in the kubernetes cluster, enabling auto-scaling.
+    Specifies the minimum number of worker nodes to use, enabling auto-scaling.

     Requires `Maximum number of nodes`_.